Grande école

-Similar to the Ivy League in the United States, Russell Group or the Golden Triangle in the UK, Designated National Universities in Japan, C9 League in China and German Universities Excellence Initiative in Germany, Grandes écoles are elite academic institutions that admit students through an extremely competitive process.
+Similar to the Ivy League in the United States, Oxbridge in the UK, the Designated National Universities in Japan and the C9 League in China, Grandes écoles are elite academic institutions that admit students through an extremely competitive process.
 Grandes écoles primarily admit students based on their national ranking in written and oral exams called concours, which are organized annually by the French Ministry of Education.
 While anyone can register for concours, successful candidates have almost always completed two or three years of dedicated preparatory classes (classes préparatoires) prior to admission.

-As they are separate from universities, most of them do not deliver the undergraduate degree of the Licence (the university bachelor's degree in France) or the university master's degree, but deliver :
+As they are separate from universities, most of them do not deliver the undergraduate degree of the Licence (the university bachelor's degree in France) or the university master's degree, but deliver: